Get the Recipes

 A favorite gas station snack of mine has always been Chex mix.
 The erratic combination of cereals and seasonings reminds me of bhel puri chaat, which is what inspired me to make a chaat-spiced version of the classic.
-I made the mix to my taste, with extra corn and rice Chex, few wheat Chex and pretzels (because who needs 'em?) and an absurd amount of chaat seasoning.
-I admit it's probably more seasoning than necessary, but as someone known for digging through a bag of Doritos for that one extra-cheesy chip, I don't see the point of snack foods if they don't leave your blood pressure elevated.
+I made the mix to my taste, with extra corn and rice Chex, few wheat Chex and pretzels (because who needs 'em?), and an absurd amount of chaat seasoning.
+I admit, it's probably more seasoning than necessary, but, as someone who's known for digging through a bag of Doritos for that one extra-cheesy chip, I don't see the point of snack foods if they don't leave your blood pressure elevated.

 Feel free to turn the volume down if you prefer a sane level of salt and spice, but definitely don't skimp on the sugar.
-Sweetness is the one area where chaat masala falls short, and without sugar the balance just won't be right.
-By slowly toasting the un-spiced snack mix in a low oven, the cereals crisp and the sugar melts into a sticky glaze, allowing the chaat masala to coat every crevice.
+Sweetness is the one area where chaat masala falls short, and without sugar, the balance just won't be right.
+When you slowly toast the un-spiced snack mix in a low oven, the cereals crisp and the sugar melts into a sticky glaze, allowing the chaat masala to coat every crevice.
 In my first batch of testing, I tossed the mix with the chaat masala before baking, resulting in scorched, bitter spices.
-I found it best to shower on the spices right out of the oven, while the sugar is still tacky and warm.
+I've found it best to instead shower on the spices right out of the oven, while the sugar is still tacky and warm.

-This hybrid snack combines easy-to-find ingredients with chaat masala to create something with the complexity of chaat, while coming together in a snap.
+This hybrid snack combines easy-to-find ingredients with chaat masala to create something that has the complexity of chaat, but comes together in a snap.

-If you are feeling particularly brave and have an afternoon (or weekend) to kill, then dive into this recipe for papri chaat.
+If you're feeling particularly brave, and have an afternoon (or weekend) to kill, then dive into this recipe for papri chaat.
 Papris are crispy chips made from a simple wheat dough.
 Much like nachos, the papris are topped with assorted accoutrements of complementing and contrasting textures and flavors, all of it always dusted generously with chaat masala.

-Traditionally you find the papris buried under fluffy boiled potatoes, tender chickpeas, cool yogurt, bright mint chutney, sweet and sour tamarind chutney, and crunchy sev (fried chickpea noodles).
-The recipe can look intimidating at first, but just like nachos, you can save time and effort by purchasing some or all of the more laborious components—like the papris, sev, and chutneys—and assembling them at home, adjusting the ratios to your tastes.
+Traditionally, you find the papris buried under fluffy boiled potatoes, tender chickpeas, cool yogurt, bright mint chutney, sweet-and-sour tamarind chutney, and crunchy sev.
+The recipe can look intimidating at first, but just like with nachos, you can save time and effort by purchasing some or all of the more labor-intensive components—like the papris, sev, and chutneys—and assembling them at home, adjusting the ratios to your tastes.

-Grains consist of three parts: the germ, the bran, and the endosperm (the starchy part).* For pasta, only the endosperm from the durum wheat is milled into semolina flour, unlike atta, where the entire kernel is milled.
+Grains consist of three parts: the germ, the bran, and the endosperm (the starchy part).** For pasta, only the endosperm from the durum wheat is milled into semolina flour, unlike with atta, for which the entire kernel is milled.
 If you don't have access to atta flour, a good substitute is whole wheat flour, which is similar in flavor.

-Warm water helps the dough come together easily by hand, which will becomes smooth and taut with just a few minutes of kneading.
+Warm water helps the dough come together easily by hand; it will become smooth and taut with just a few minutes of kneading.
 For easier rolling, it's best to let the dough rest for at least an hour, or up to overnight.
 This dough can be used to make two kinds of papris.
-If docked (pricked all over), it will fry into flat, crisp chips, but if left undocked it puffs up into crunchy pockets that can then be filled.
+If docked (pricked all over), it will fry into flat, crisp chips, but if left undocked, it puffs up into crunchy pockets that can then be filled.

 The nigella seeds also act as a guide for rolling the dough to the perfect thickness.
-If the papris are rolled too thick, they will remain chewy in the center after frying rather that crisp all the way through, while dough rolled too thin will never become puffed and flakey.
+If the papris are rolled too thick, they'll remain chewy in the center after frying, rather than crisp all the way through, while dough rolled too thin will never become puffed and flaky.
 Rolling out the dough just to the thickness of a nigella seed gives you perfect papris every time.

-Making the mint chutney at home is simple, straightforward, and homemade is much more vibrant than store-bought.
-Fresh mint and cilantro are blended together—stems and all—with just enough water, a touch of lime, pinch of salt, and a hint of fresh green chili.
-For a brighter color you can blanch the mint and cilantro in salted boiling water and shock in an ice bath before blending, although the chutney is plenty vivid without this step.
-On it's own, the mint chutney may taste bland and vegetal, but in the chaat it offers a welcomed relief and freshness, keeping the heavier ingredients from falling flat.
+Making the mint chutney at home is simple and straightforward, and homemade is much more vibrant than store-bought.
+Fresh mint and cilantro are blended together—stems and all—with just enough water, a touch of lime, a pinch of salt, and a hint of fresh green chili.
+For a brighter color, you can blanch the mint and cilantro in salted boiling water and shock them in an ice bath before blending, although the chutney is plenty vivid without this step.
+On its own, the mint chutney may taste bland and vegetal, but in the chaat it offers welcome relief and freshness, keeping the heavier ingredients from falling flat.

 Tamarind can be found in many forms, from jarred concentrates to dried whole pods.
-Here, I've used seedless tamarind paste which gives all the flavor of the fresh pods without any of the fuss.
-A quick steep in hot water softens the date and tamarind and melts the palm sugar, readying it all to blend into a smooth chutney.
+Here, I've used seedless tamarind paste, which gives all the flavor of the fresh pods without any of the fuss.
+A quick steep in hot water softens the date and tamarind and melts the palm sugar, readying it all to be blended into a smooth chutney.

 Sev are crunchy fried noodles made from a dough of chickpea flour and water.
-Chickpea flour is a staple in South Asian cooking, also called gram or besan flour.
+Chickpea flour, also called gram or besan flour, is a staple in South Asian cooking.
 It can be made from either raw or roasted chickpeas and is very crunchy when fried.
-It is often used to batter and fry vegetables in a manner similar to tempura.
+It's often used to batter and fry vegetables in a manner similar to tempura.